cloudify-cosmo/getcloudify.org/guide/3.2/installation-bootstrapping.md

 {%endhighlight%}

 {%note title=Note%}
-In Cloudify 3.2, this modification will no longer be necessary.
+As of Cloudify 3.2, this modification will no longer be necessary.
 {%endnote%}

-Cloudify's Docker implementation consists of two docker images:
+Cloudify's docker implementation consists of two docker images:

 * Cloudify Application Image - an image running Cloudify's Application Stack.
 * Cloudify Data Image - a "data-only" image containing persistent volume paths.